gammann/TroopWebHost/Leaderboard/README.md

 # Troop All-Time Leaderboards

-A self-contained page for TroopWebHost troop sites that shows leaderboards for Camping Nights, Hiking Miles, Service Hours, Backpacking Miles, Cycling Miles, Paddling Miles, and Merit Badges — split by Scout/Adult and Active/Former/All.
+A self-contained page for TroopWebHost troop sites that shows leaderboards for Camping Nights, Hiking Miles, Service Hours, Conservation Hours Backpacking Miles, Cycling Miles, Paddling Miles, and Merit Badges — split by Scout/Adult and Active/Former/All.

 It runs entirely inside TroopWebHost as a Custom Page.
-Six categories update live on every page load; Merit Badges and former-member data are published periodically by a leader through a built-in admin panel (no addresses, medical info, or other sensitive fields ever leave
+Seven categories update live on every page load; Merit Badges and former-member data are published periodically by a leader through a built-in admin panel (no addresses, medical info, or other sensitive fields ever leave